Duet3D/wiki-content/User_manual/Machine_configuration/robot_object_model.md

 * logLevel=0 means no special logging.
 Default
 * logLevel=1 will log performance and debug information to the console

 The logLevel is independent from the debugging options of the core RRF.
+Logging will reduce the performance and itself distort the performance measurement.

 # starttime